franzbu/SkyRocket.spoon/README.md

 # 🌄 🚀 SkyRocket.spoon

-Starting with version 1.0.3, windows can be resizes all four directions.
+Starting with version 1.0.3, windows can be resized all four directions.

 Below you find the original description by dbalatero: